-Choosing the right developer is important.
-In the decision making, the technology they use is the least important factor.
-The big factor, the one everything revolves around and your success depends upon, is risk.
+Choosing the right developer for your app or web site is a major decision.
+There are quite a few factors to consider – experience, technology, etc. The major factor, the one everything revolves around and your success depends upon, is risk.
 And how the developer manages it.

 When we say “developer” we aren’t talking about a programmer you found on a freelance site who is eight time zones away and slow to answer your emails.
 We’re talking about an actual software development business with professional staff, standards, and a good reputation.

-This article is going to outline what you need to be looking for, and what you should be demanding, from any developer.
+This article is going to outline what you need to be looking for, and what you should be demanding, from any developer when it comes to risk.
 There’s a checklist at the end that summarises the things you need to be asking about.

 Before the project starts

 Ideally, you’re reading this before you have chosen your developer.
 Until you’ve been down this road a few times it can feel like you’re making a major decision based on screenshots of previous products, hand-picked quotes from clients, and a few paragraphs about how “agile” their development process is and how you will be in complete control.

 That’s the standard messaging.
 Even we use it.
 It’s all true — our apps, sites and clients are real, and you need to be in the driver’s seat or it’s just not going to work.

 But you need to ask deeper questions and demand evidence of professionalism.
 This is vital when you can’t visit their office and see your project being built in front of your eyes.

 The clearest evidence for professionalism is risk mitigation.
 What systems do they have in place to mitigate the risks to you, their client?
 There will be a large overlap between their risks and yours.
 If they’re not taking care of their risks, how well can they be taking care of yours?